GIScience/ohsome-quality-api/CONTRIBUTING.md

 ## Style Guide

-This project uses [black](https://github.com/psf/black), [flake8](https://gitlab.com/pycqa/flake8), [isort](https://github.com/PyCQA/isort) and [mypy](http://www.mypy-lang.org/) to ensure consistent code.
+This project uses [black](https://github.com/psf/black), [flake8](https://gitlab.com/pycqa/flake8) and [isort](https://github.com/PyCQA/isort) to ensure consistent code.
 Those tools should already be installed in your virtual environment since they are dependencies definied in the `pyproject.toml` file.

 The configuration of flake8 and isort is stored in `setup.cfg`.